whamcloud/Online-Help/docs/Install_Guide/Pkg_Guide.md

 ## Locally Hosted Yum Repo

 To facilitate hosting local repos there is a process to install, create, and register a repo given a tarball of rpms.
+The tarball can be compressed with any compression type that can be auto detected with GNU tar.

 ```base
 	chroma-config repos install reponame /path/to/example.tar.bz2